mobxjs/mobx/docs/refguide/map.md

 ### `observable.map(values, { deep: false })`

 Any values assigned to an observable map will be default passed through [`observable`](observable.md) to make them observable.
 Create a shallow map to disable this behavior and store are values as-is.
-See also [modifiers](modifiers.md) for more details on this mechanism.
+You can also use `observable.shallow` for this; see also [modifiers](modifiers.md).

 ### `observable.map(values, { name: "my map" })`